joeljohnson5/secops-task/README.md

 SecOps Test – FastAPI Security Project

 This repository contains a small FastAPI application designed to demonstrate secure API development, basic DevSecOps practices, and security testing.
-The project focuses on building the API locally, validating inputs, running automated tests, packaging the app using Docker, and including sample Kubernetes and Terraform files.
+The project focuses on building the API locally, validating inputs, running tests, packaging the app using Docker, and including sample Kubernetes and Terraform files.

 Architecture